drwpow/pow.rs/src/pages/blog/dont-use-hsl-for-anything.md

 lets you perform more complex color manipulation without any of HSL’s limitations.

-I know that 16.7 million colors may not sound like a lot, but it’s still far more limited than the human eye can perceive (for goodness’ sake; we can’t even recreate [brown digitally][brown]!).
+I know that 16.7 million colors sounds like a lot, but it pales in comparison to the actual number of colors the human eye can perceive (for goodness’ sake; we can’t even recreate [brown digitally][brown]!).
 So please don’t reduce the palette any further than necessary just because it makes a button hover effect easier to manage.

 [brown]: https://youtube.com/v/wh4aWZRtTwU
 [color]: https://developer.mozilla.org/en-US/docs/Web/CSS/color_value/color()